-Figure 3: Comparison between observed and simulated monthly discharges (Q in m3/s) from 2004 to 2011.
+Figure 3: Comparison between observed and simulated monthly discharges (Q in m/s) of River Niger from 2004 to 2011.

 To check the performance of the Thomas Fiering model, means, standard deviations, maximum, minimum and coefficient of variation of monthly flow in observed series were considered.
 In Figure 3, it is observed that the trend is similar for all the simulated and observed flow from 2004 to 2011.
 This is due to seasonal variability in rainfall that occurs every year.
 Figure 4 shows the Maximum estimated for the observed and simulated monthly flow time series of River Niger.